uiowa/uiowa/wysiwyg/index.md

 ![link](assets/images/a.png)

-- The _URL_ field will attempt to find related content/documents based on what is typed.
-If no suitable result is found and selected an normal link will be created.
-- _Upload file_ will allow you to add a file that doesn't already exist on the site.
-- _Advanced_ provides additional, though optional, configuration for the link.

 You can edit an existing link by placing the cursor on the link and clicking the link button.

 Links can also be removed easily with the "Unlink" button.

 ![remove link](assets/images/a-remove.png)

+### URL

+Add the link's connecting URL.
+Start typing to find content.

+### Title

+Add a name that populates the title attribute of the link, usually shown as a small tooltip on hover.

+### Upload A File

+Allows you to add a file that doesn't already exist on the site.
+Insert a name and browse to find a file from your computer.

+### Advanced

+Provides additional, though optional, configuration for the link.
+Configurations such as, CSS classes, ID, open in a new window button, and Relation (rel).

+#### CSS Classes

+List of CSS classes to add to the link, separated by spaces.
+Alternatively, add one or more of these predefined *button* styles: (Primary, Secondary, Success, Info, Warning, Danger, Small, Large, Full-Width).

+#### ID

+Allows linking to this content using a *URL fragment*.
+Must be unique.

 ## Tables